|Values are valid only on day of printing.|

 This test is not useful for ruling out acute intermittent porphyria (AIP) a disorder caused by decreased uroporphyrinogen I synthase (also known as porphobilinogen deaminase).
 For AIP, order PBGD_ / Porphobilinogen Deaminase (PBGD), Whole Blood.

-This test does not reliably distinguish between individuals who are carriers for congenital erythropoietic porphyria (CEP), those at risk for having an affected child and noncarrier unaffected individuals.
+This test does not reliably distinguish between individuals who are carriers for congenital erythropoietic porphyria (CEP), and are at risk for having an affected child.

 If possible, specimens from patients suspected of having CEP should be drawn prior to blood transfusions; uroporphyrinogen (UPG) III synthase activity in transfused erythrocytes can cause false-negative results.